anshuraj0123/anshutask/README.md

 To build the nodeJS application and deploy the monitoring stack, please run the command :

-1.Navigate to Docker directory.
+1.Navigate to Docker floder(anshutask/Docker/).
 You can find Dockerfile of the nodeJS application.

 2.To deploy the monitoring stack, run this command: docker-compose up